-The Department of Economics offers a standalone M.A. degree with specializations in environmental and natural resource economics, public economics, international development and sustainability, and econometrics.
+The Department of Economics offers a standalone M.A. degree with specializations in Environmental and Natural Resource economics (ERE), Public Economics (PE), International Development and Sustainability (IDS), and econometrics.
 There are three plans under which a student can obtain a master's degree.1

 M.A.
-Plan I M.A.
-Plan II M.A.
-Plan III A minimum of 24 hours of A minimum of 30 hours of A minimum of 30 hours of approved course work and 6 approved course work.
-Courses approved course work. hours of thesis (599).
-Courses taken on a Credit/No Credit Courses taken on a taken on a Credit/No Credit basis do not count towards the Credit/No Credit basis do basis do not count towards the minimum required 30 hours of not count towards the minimum required 24 hours of course work. minimum required 30 hours course work. of course work A minimum of 12 hours of A minimum of 12 hours of 500- A minimum of 15 hours of 500-level courses and no more level courses and no more than 500-level courses and no than 6 hours of 300 or 400 6 hours of 300 or 400 level more than 15 hours of 300 level courses. courses. or 400 level courses that are eligible for graduate credit with no more than 6 hours of 300 level courses At least 18 hours completed in At least 18 hours completed in At least 18 hours completed residence at UNM. residence at UNM. in residence at UNM.
-Specific requirements: Specific requirements: Specific Requirements: ECON 501 ECON 501 At least 2 of the following 3 ECON 506 ECON 506 ECON 407 ECON 508 ECON 508 ECON 408 Major Field (9 credit hours) Major Field (9 hours) ECON 409 Oral Masters examination on Written Masters examination in written thesis. major field.
-ECON 502 ECON 538 (2 semesters) Track Specific courses (6 hours) Prior approval of all courses Prior approval of all courses by Prior approval of all courses by the student's major advisor the student's major advisor. by the student's major advisor.
+Plan I (Thesis) M.A.
+Plan II (Exam) M.A.
+Plan III (Shared- Credit) A minimum of 24 hours of A minimum of 30 hours of A minimum of 30 hours of approved course work and 6 approved course work.
+Courses approved course work. hours of thesis (ECON 599). taken on a Credit/No Credit Courses taken on a Courses taken on a Credit/No basis do not count towards the Credit/No Credit basis do Credit basis do not count minimum required 30 hours of not count towards the towards the minimum required course work. minimum required 30 hours 24 hours of course work. of course work A minimum of 12 hours of A minimum of 12 hours of 500- A minimum of 15 hours of 500-level courses and no more level courses and no more than 500-level courses and no than 6 hours of 300 or 400 6 hours of 300 or 400 level more than 15 hours of 300 level courses. courses. or 400 level courses that are eligible for graduate credit with no more than 6 hours of 300 level courses At least 18 hours completed in At least 18 hours completed in At least 18 hours completed residence at UNM. residence at UNM. in residence at UNM.
+Specific requirements: Specific requirements: Specific Requirements: ECON 501 ECON 501 At least 2 of the following 3 ECON 506 ECON 506 ECON 407 ECON 508 ECON 508 ECON 408 ECON 599 (6 credit hours) Major Field (9 hours) ECON 409 Major Field (9 credit hours) Written Masters examination in Oral Masters examination on major field.
+ECON 502 written thesis.
+ECON 538 (2 semesters) Track Specific courses (6 hours) Prior approval of all courses Prior approval of all courses by Prior approval of all courses by the student's major advisor. the student's major advisor. by the student's major advisor.